-SB Friedman Development Advisors was engaged to assist the City of Park Ridge in soliciting developers for Target Area 2 of its Uptown Master Plan, generally known as the Bredemann/Reservoir Area.
+SB Friedman assisted the City of Park Ridge in soliciting developers for Target Area 2 of its Uptown Master Plan, generally known as the Bredemann/Reservoir Area.
 The City had purchased two car dealerships and had determined that its existing reservoir might be moved.

 Working with the City, HKM Architects and Planners, and Parsons Transportation Group, we evaluated the development potential of the site.
 Key issues were the relationship of the site to the Pickwick Theatre, complex traffic patterns, and establishing a walkable downtown environment.